michelin/Continuous-Architecture-Toolkit/landing/content/pages/home.md

     text: |-
       The environment we're living can be **V**olatile, **U**ncertain, **C**omplex or **A**mbiguous.
 In such context, the only thing we can do is to build a resilient, flexible and reactive open information systemso it can evolve whatever the changes look like.
       "Yesterday’s architecture methodologies and processes will not deliver future solutions".
 We propose to change our operating model to maintain our system integrity @scale and make people autonomous and safe when they exercise initiative.
 The equation we're proposing is **ALIGNMENT + AUTONOMY > CONTROL**.
-      The diagram below represents the perspectives that are documented in the Continuous Architecture Framework and how they are related to each other.
+      The diagram below represents the perspectives that are documented in the Continuous Architecture Framework and how they are related.
       <img src="assets/imgs/ca-framework-v06.svg" alt="drawing" width="300"/>
     icon: assets/imgs/framework-icon.svg
     url: